 Tam Thi Pham (*1990) is a Vietnamese multimedia composer, improviser and performer living in Hamburg.
-She completed her Bachelor of Musicology at the Vietnam National Academy of Music, a program in New Compositional Techniques, Multimedia composition at the University of Music and Theater Hamburg with Prof. Helmut Erdmann and is currently enrolled in Master in Multimedia Composition with Prof. Dr. Georg Hajdu, Prof. Dr. Gordon Kampe and Prof. Dr. Georg Hajdu.
+She completed her Bachelor of Musicology at the Vietnam National Academy of Music, a program in New Compositional Techniques at the University of Music and Theater Hamburg with Prof. Helmut Erdmann and is currently enrolled in Master in Multimedia Composition with Prof. Dr. Georg Hajdu, Prof. Dr. Gordon Kampe and Prof. Dr. Alexander Schubert.

-Ms. Pham participated many different professional courses on improvisation, contemporary music and composition organized by the Domdom – The Hub For Experimental Music & Art, Vietnam and SPIIC ensemble, Hamburg.
+Ms. Pham participated in many different professional courses on improvisation, contemporary music and composition organized by the Domdom – The Hub For Experimental Music & Art, Vietnam and SPIIC ensemble, Hamburg.
 In 2016 she was awarded a 3-month artist scholarship from the Goethe Institute for German language and music courses in Hamburg, Germany.
 She was the founder of DomDom – Contemporary and Experimental Music club.

 Her works are a journey of exploring individuality in an attempt to connect with the surrounding social environment.
 She is trying to build a way of expression in which music and performance are two indivisible parts.